Vettweiss-Froitzheim Dice Tower

-The Vettweiss-Froitzheim Dice Tower is a Roman artifact, a dice tower formerly used in the playing of dice games.
+The Vettweiss-Froitzheim Dice Tower is a Roman artifact, a dice tower (Turricula i.e. "small tower" in Latin) formerly used in the playing of dice games.
 It was intended to produce a trustworthy throw of one or more dice.
 It was discovered in 1985 in Germany.
 It is preserved in the Rheinisches Landesmuseum of Bonn.

 The tower dates to the fourth century AD and was apparently presented as a gift.
 It bears two Latin texts.
 The longer text commemorates a military defeat of the Picts.
 The shorter text wishes good luck to the unnamed recipients of the item.

 Discovery

 The dice tower was discovered in 1985 near the modern villages of Vettweiss and Froitzheim.
 During the Roman era this location was in the province of Germania Inferior on the Imperial frontier with Germania.
 This was the site of a villa in the German state of North Rhine-Westphalia.
 The major military centre of Cologne was located nearby.